 Genocide.
 The word conjures horrifying images, descriptions of incomprehensible violence.
 Genocide is difficult to think about, difficult to talk about, and yet, it is a vital topic to teach because learning about mass atrocities can help sensitize students to inhumanity and spur them to action to fight injustice.
 1 Every April is designated as Genocide Awareness Month, a time to remember past genocides, as well as to reflect on what more we can do to stop ongoing atrocities, such as the persecution of the Rohingya in Myanmar and the Uighurs in China, and to prevent future genocides.

-This Teaching Idea offers suggestions for how you can discuss the current problem of genocide with your students.
+This mini-lesson offers suggestions for how you can discuss the current problem of genocide with your students.
 You can use the additional resources at the end of the lesson to provide students with historical context or a deeper exploration of contemporary case studies.

 Explain to your students that the Early Warning Project determines a country’s risk of having a mass killing by looking at certain “risk factors.”
 Have your students write down what they think these risk factors could be.
 Then, show your students the Early Warning Project’s list.
 Ask them:

 - What factors are the same as or similar to the ones on your list?

 - Do you find any of the factors on the Early Warning Project’s list surprising?